Documentation Index

 1. Click the plus icon

-2. Select which Board Agent you would like to configure.
+2. Select which Board Agent and respective version you would like to configure.

 Only the AI Agents configured in your License will display.

 FP&A Agent.
-Focuses on Financial Planning and Analysis with capabilities related to Balance Sheet analysis, cash flow insights and Profit and Loss review.
+Focuses on financial planning and analysis with capabilities related to balance sheet analysis, cash flow insights, and P&L review.

-Controller Agent (requires the FCR solution installed).
+Controller Agent.
 Brings intelligence and automation to financial close and consolidation by surfacing true exceptions, validating financial statements and cash flows, and reducing manual reconciliation.

 3. Click CONFIGURE